 Air New Zealand has begun to weigh volunteer passengers for international flights.
 The data is used to calculate the weight and balance of the aircraft.

 New Zealand is well equipped with both public and private transportation options that can be booked through the Internet or travel agents.
 Automobiles are right hand drive and traffic travels on the left side of the road.

 New Zealand is an English-speaking country.
 Te Reo Maori is the language of the indigenous people of New Zealand and legally is an official language.
 New Zealand sign language is the third official language.

-The standard of public health is high.
 The New Zealand health system consists of public, private, and voluntary sectors that interact to provide and fund health care.
-The public sector provides free treatment at hospitals for emergency and major medical problems, including maternity and geriatric care and free dental treatment for those less than 18 years of age.
-U.S. travelers to New Zealand are required to by fully vaccinated for COVID-19.
+New Zealand’s public health system provides approximately 80% of healthcare requirements.
+The public sector provides free and good quality treatment at hospitals for emergency and major medical problems, including maternity and geriatric care and free dental treatment for those less than 18 years of age.
+U.S. travelers to New Zealand are no longer required to by fully vaccinated for COVID-19.